NxPKG/khulnasoft-docs/content/1.1.1.1/setup/_index.md

 title: Set up
 layout: single
 meta:
-    title: Set up Cloudflare 1.1.1.1 resolver
+    title: Set up Khulnasoft 1.1.1.1 resolver
 ---

-# Set up Cloudflare 1.1.1.1 resolver
+# Set up Khulnasoft 1.1.1.1 resolver

-By default, the [DNS server](https://www.cloudflare.com/learning/dns/what-is-dns/) your devices use is provided by your Internet provider.
+By default, the [DNS server](https://www.Khulnasoft.com/learning/dns/what-is-dns/) your devices use is provided by your Internet provider.
 To start using 1.1.1.1 for your DNS queries, you will need to change the DNS settings in your device or router.

 {{<details header="Device or router specific guides">}}